hystrath/hystrath.github.io/how-tos-picdsmc-fleming/how-tos-picdsmc-fleming-boundary-conditions.md

 Cyclic boundary conditions are set in the `pdCyclicBoundaries()` list.

 They are defined using the <dictval>pdReflectiveParticleMembranePatch</dictval> boundary model, and that for both patches.
-An example is given hereafter where all Argon DSMC parcels hitting the membrane are mapped onto the corresponding cyclic patch.
+An example is given hereafter where all Argon parcels hitting the membrane are mapped onto the corresponding cyclic patch.
 The species-dependent reflection probabilities can be controlled using <dictkey>reflectionProbabilities </dictkey> in the boundary model's properties dictionary, and a value of <dictval>1</dictval> would correspond to a specular wall.

 ```c++
 pdCyclicBoundaries